 Distance at Kingsley

-Kingsley College offers an established distance program for students in Prep to Year 12 that is based on a Christian worldview and aligned with the Australian Curriculum.
-It is available through both online and offline modes of study.
-Year 12 students are able to graduate with an OP or an ATAR for Tertiary Entrance.
+Kingsley College offers an established distance program for students in Prep to Year 12 in addition to an Early Learning program.
+Our programs are based on a Christian worldview and aligned with the Australian Curriculum.
+They are available through both online and offline modes of study.
+Year 12 students are able to graduate with an ATAR for Tertiary Entrance.
 Our staff have a relational approach, working with parents for the education of their children, providing regular feedback and a personal touch.

 At Kingsley College, we offer a high quality distance education program, using the Australian Curriculum with a Christian perspective.
 Studying by distance is a great option for: